eromatiya/squareup/README.md

 + `google.com` is not a valid URL, so it will search it on your default search engine.
 + `www.duckduckgo.com` is also invalid because it doesn't have a protocol.

+## URL Query Parameters

+You can also pass a query by using the `q` parameter.
+You default search engine will be used.

++ `manilarome.github.io/squareup?q=how to build a nuclear reactor at home`
++ `manilarome.github.io/squareup?q=how to download more RAM in google play store`
++ `file:///PATH/TO/squareup/index.html?q=how to restore system32`

 ## Settings and Customization

 ### Customizing color scheme